BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_11.md

 !battle(["Tarto",:CUEBALL,0], "Icy Field")

-Head to the bottom left to input our code: 643.
+Head to the bottom right side of the map to input our code: 643.
 Once you're back in the Night Market, go right to talk to the group.

 **Relationship Point Choices**:
 - You're right... (+1 Melia, +2 Venam)